kohler/hotcrp/devel/apidoc/search.md

 > Retrieve search results

 Return IDs, and optionally other display fields, of submissions that match a search.

-The `q` parameter defines the search.
-The list of matching submission IDs is returned in the `ids` response field, ordered according to the search.
+The matching submission IDs are returned in the `ids` response field, ordered according to the search.

-The `t`, `qt`, `reviewer`, `sort`, and `scoresort` parameters can modify the search. `t` defines the collection of searched submissions. `t=viewable` is the broadest; it checks all submissions the user can view.
-If `t` is not provided, HotCRP picks a default based on the user’s roles and the site’s current configuration.
-For PC members and chairs, the typical default is `t=s`, which searches complete submissions.

-### Display fields
+## Display fields

 The `f` and `format` parameters retrieve display fields for each submission in the search result.